haskell-infra/hackage-trustees/cookbook.md

 needs to ensure that the amount of meta-data updates are minimised and that the configuration space is kept reasonably compact.

+A couple of general guiding principles are:

-In general, new package releases ought to be avoided when a meta-data would suffice.
+ - New package releases ought to be avoided when a meta-data revision would suffice
+ - New releases or meta-data updates *for the sole purpose* of relaxing dependencies in test-suites and/or benchmark suites ought to be avoided.
+Such meta-data updates shall be saved up for the next release or the next "useful" revision.

 In the descriptions below, the term *active releases* is to denote releases which are deemed the most recent ones and are considered actively supported (this is usually only one: the most recent